ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Networking and Storage are trusted only for availability.

-Auditing may involve access to data beyond what is persisted in the TS log.
-For example, the registered TS may include only the hash of a detailed SBOM, which may limit the scope of auditing.
+Auditing may involve access to data beyond what is persisted in the SCITT log.
+For example, the registered SCITT instance may include only the hash of a detailed SBOM, which may limit the scope of auditing.

 Resistance to denial-of-service is implementation specific.

 Actors should independently keep their own record of the Claims they issue, endorse, verify, or audit.

-### Confidentiality and privacy.
+### Confidentiality and Privacy

 The network is untrusted.
 All contents exchanged between actors is protected using secure authenticated channels (TLS) but, as usual, this may not exclude network traffic analysis.

-**Claims and their registration**
+**Claims and Their Registration**

-The TS is trusted with the confidentiality of the claims presented for registration.
-Some TS may publish every claim in their logs, to facilitate their dissemination and auditing.
+The SCITT instance is trusted with the confidentiality of the claims presented for registration.
+Some SCITT instances may publish every claim in their logs, to facilitate their dissemination and auditing.
 Others may just return receipts to the client that present claims for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.

-A collection of transparent Claims leaks no information about the contents of other Claims registered at the TS.
+A collection of transparent Claims leaks no information about the contents of other Claims registered at the SCITT instance.

 Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their Claims; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.

 **Queries to the Registry**

 The confidentiality of queries is implementation-specific, and generally not guaranteed.
-For example, while offline Claim verification is private, a TS may monitor which of its Claims are being verified from lookups to ensure their freshness.
+For example, while offline Claim verification is private, a SCITT instance may monitor which of its Claims are being verified from lookups to ensure their freshness.

 ### Cryptographic Assumptions

-We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, the attacker cannot forge a valid signature for any other message) and for receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a claim in this log.)
+SCITT relies on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, the attacker cannot forge a valid signature for any other message) and for receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a claim in this log.)

 SCITT supports cryptographic agility: the actors depend only on the subset of signing and receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

-### TS Clients
+### SCITT Clients

 Trust in clients that submit Claims for registration is implementation-specific.
-Hence, an attacker may attempt to register any Claim it has obtained, at any TS that accepts them, possibly multiple times and out of order.
-This may be mitigated by a TS that enforces restrictive access control and registration policies.
+Hence, an attacker may attempt to register any Claim it has obtained, at any SCITT instance that accepts them, possibly multiple times and out of order.
+This may be mitigated by a SCITT instance that enforces restrictive access control and registration policies.

 ### Identity

 The identity resolution mechanism is trusted to associate long-term identifiers with their public signature-verification keys.
-(The TS and other parties may record identity-resolution evidence to facilitate its auditing.)
+(The SCITT instance and other parties may record identity-resolution evidence to facilitate its auditing.)

-If one of the credentials of an Issuer gets compromised, SCITT still guarantee the authenticity of all claims signed with this credential that have been registered on a TS before the compromise.
-It is up to the Issuer to notify TS of credential revocation to stop Verifiers from accepting Claims signed with compromised credentials.
+If one of the credentials of an Issuer gets compromised, SCITT still guarantee the authenticity of all claims signed with this credential that have been registered on a SCITT instance before the compromise.
+It is up to the Issuer to notify SCITT instance of credential revocation to stop Verifiers from accepting Claims signed with compromised credentials.
 [See the thread of revocation for additional details.]

 The confidentiality of any identity lookup during Claim Registration or Claim Verification is out of scope.